MESD/SettingsBundle/Resources/doc/index.md

 ###Setting Definitions:

-After you have created your `cluster`, or `hive` if defining at the `hive` level, you can define your new settings.
-You can think of a setting definition as a *map* that describes the available settings in the specific cluster (or hive), and helps the system validate the setting data your application attempts to store.
+After you have created your `cluster` (or `hive` if defining at the `hive` level) you can define your new settings.
+You can think of a setting definition as a map that describes the available settings in the specific cluster (or hive), and helps the system validate the setting data your application attempts to store.
 While the settings themselves are stored in a database for fast and easy retrieval, the definitions are stored as yaml files.
-By default the setting definition files are stored in the `app/Resources/settings/` directory.
+By default the setting definition files are stored in the kernel root `app/Resources/settings/` directory.
 The setting definition files can also be stored within a bundle by placing the files in the bundles `Resources/settings/` directory.

 **Note:**
 > The `app/Resources/settings/` directory will always be checked first, allowing